openjs-foundation/standards/proposals/stage0/REQUIREMENTS/README.md

 Questions that are essential to address before moving to next stage:
 * Will the existing communities are okay with OpenJS foundation nominating a representative?
-* How to ensure that these representatives do not become a backdoor for the the enterprises?
+* How to ensure that these representatives do not become a backdoor for the enterprises?